Panama Foundations

 Request a Consultation

-How a Panama Foundation Works
+How Does a Panama Foundation Work?

 A Panama Private Interest Foundation is created when a founder executes a foundation charter and registers it with Panama’s Public Registry.
 The charter names the foundation council members and describes the foundation’s purposes.
 A separate private document called the regulations identifies beneficiaries and specifies distribution rules.
 The regulations are not registered and remain confidential.